What Are Google Shopping Ads? Best Practices Guide (2023)

 • Targeted audiences.
 Google Shopping ads target people who are actively searching for products online.
 This increases the likelihood of reaching the right audience and making a sale.

-• Optimised ROI.
+• Optimized ROI.
 Google Shopping ads are a cost-effective way of advertising because they use a pay-per-click (CPC) model.
 This means you only pay when someone clicks on your ad.
 Plus, you get more control over ad spend by setting a budget.

 • Data Insights.
 Google provides businesses with data insights about their Google Shopping ads performance, including the number of clicks, impressions, and conversions.
 This information can be used to make informed decisions about how to optimize the campaign for better results.